Coding-Autopilot-System/autopilot-core/docs/runbooks/install-to-repo.md

 # Install to Repo

+## Opt-in automation (recommended)
+Add a file at `.autopilot/opt-in`.
+Autopilot will open a PR to install the intake workflow.

+Optional: define the workflows to monitor in `.autopilot/workflows.txt` (one workflow name per line).

+## Manual install
 Copy `.github/workflows/autopilot-create-issue.yml` into the target repo and update the `workflows:` list to match the CI workflows you want to monitor.

 ## Required labels